 Common expiry dates can be applied for two or more heavy vehicle registrations in all jurisdictions.
 You must contact your state or territory transport authority to set common expiry dates for your fleet.

 FIRS is now closed to new entrants and renewals.

 From 1 July 2019, FIRS was closed to all operators and all FIRS registrations are no longer valid.

-The Federal Department of Infrastructure, Regional Development and Cities has more information about the closure of the Federal Interstate Registration Scheme.
+The Federal Department of Infrastructure, Transport, Cities and Regional Development and Cities has more information about the closure of the Federal Interstate Registration Scheme.

 State/territory transport authority contact details